 So, how can funders address these inequalities fairly when assessing applications?
 We can’t just write off the past six months – people from across the sector have been making incredible contributions in the face of adversity.

 Our answer will involve working on a case-by-case basis, giving researchers space to tell us about how the pandemic has affected their work.
 We want to assess researchers’ contributions more holistically, considering the impact of their research, but also the impact they make on the sector through things like mentoring, good leadership and public engagement.
-This person-centred approach should have life well beyond the confines of COVID-19, helping us learn how to identify and fund those who make the biggest difference in research in the long-run.
+This person-centred approach should have life well beyond the confines of Covid-19, helping us learn how to identify and fund those who make the biggest difference in research in the long-run.

 Radical change requires effective leadership.
 The pandemic has given research leaders everywhere a chance to step up.
-But even beyond COVID-19, it’s clear that UK research is going through a transformation on all fronts, as set out in the UK government’s recent Research and Development Roadmap(opens in a new tab).
+But even beyond Covid-19, it’s clear that UK research is going through a transformation on all fronts, as set out in the UK government’s recent Research and Development Roadmap.